silverfs/wikijs-datadump/manuals/cybersec/BoK.md

 ## Attack and Defence

 - A guide and walkthrough of DVWA is available [here](/manuals/cybersec/BoK/website-attack-defence).
-It includes examples of every category documented within the application(s) and ticks the boxes of the beginning theories from path traversal to SQL injection.
+It includes examples of every category documented within the application(s) attack methods and ticks the boxes of the beginning theories from path traversal to SQL injection.
+We also try to defend it through a Web Application Firewall (WAF).

 - [Password Cracking](/manuals/cybersec/BoK/password-cracking) will talk about a basic attempt in password cracking with DVWA.